oshpak92/LeetCodeProblems/README.md

 # LeetCodeProblems
-The repository contains solutions for problems from https://leetcode.com
+The repository contains solutions for problems from https://leetcode.com solwed using .Net Core, C#